nilearn/nilearn/CONTRIBUTING.rst

 change in documentation or examples, [ENH] for a new feature and [MAINT] for maintenance changes.

-Changes log entries in doc/changes/latest.rst should adhere to the following conventions:
+Changelog entries in doc/changes/latest.rst should adhere to the following conventions:

 - Entry in the appropriate category
 - Single line per entry